Denise Richards Says She Wouldn’t Care If Ex Charlie Sheen Brought A Prostitute To Her Wedding

 “I was never bitter about my divorce,” Richards told People.
 “I did my best to rise above it.
 Times were extremely negative and I would have to tell myself, this too shall pass,” she said.

-Richards also said it’s in her best interest to remain on good terms with Charlie Sheen and that their children should not be “privy” to their personal problems.
+Richards also said it’s in her best interest to remain on good terms with Sheen and that their children should not be “privy” to their personal problems.
 The actress acknowledged that when someone is struggling with addiction, they may not use good judgment and that she has “empathy” for that.

-As for her new relationship, Denise Richards and Aaron Phypers put their wedding together in less than a week, shortly after Phypers’ divorce from actress Nicollette Sheridan was finalized.
+As for her new relationship, Richards and Phypers put their wedding together in less than a week, shortly after Phypers’ divorce from actress Nicollette Sheridan was finalized.

 While Charlie Sheen didn’t show up for the Sept.
 8, 2018, outdoor ceremony held on a private Malibu estate overlooking the ocean, most of Richards’ Real Housewives co-stars did.
-RHOBH stars Lisa Vanderpump, Erika Girardi, Lisa Rinna, Teddi Mellencamp Arroyave, Dorit Kemsley and Camille Grammer were all in attendance at the ceremony, which featured Denise Richards wearing a lace romper in lieu of a traditional wedding gown.
+RHOBH stars Lisa Vanderpump, Erika Girardi, Lisa Rinna, Teddi Mellencamp Arroyave, Dorit Kemsley, and Camille Grammer were all in attendance at the ceremony, which featured Denise Richards wearing a lace romper in lieu of a traditional wedding gown.